txt/mase/transfer.md

   * nose(unit test)
   * unittest(unit test)

-For quality assurance(QA) team, software assessment budgets are finite while assessment effeectiveness increases exponentially iwth assessment effort.
-For example, for black-box testing methods, a linear increase in the confidence C of finding defecgts anca take expoentntially more effort. __So the standard practice is to apply the best available resources on code sections that seem most critical(most bug-prone).__
+For quality assurance(QA) team, software assessment budgets are finite while assesment effort increases exponentionally wrt. assesment effectiveness.
+For example, for black-box testing methods, a linear increase in the confidence C of finding defects can take expoentntially more effort. __So the standard practice is to apply the available resources on code sections that seem most critical(most bug-prone).__

-We need a rig to predict which files, modules or classes are bug-prone before testing.
-HERE defect predictor comes in!
+We need a rig to predict which files, modules or classes are (probably) bug-prone before testing.
+(This is where) HERE defect predictor comes in!

 ## How to predict?

 Menzies, T.; Greenwald, J.; Frank, A., ["Data Mining Static Code Attributes to Learn Defect Predictors,"](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=4027145&tag=1) in Software Engineering, IEEE Transactions on , vol.33, no.1, pp.2-13, Jan.
 2007

+__What does prediction mean?__ Use historical data as the training data to train(fit) the data mining algorithm .
+When the new testing data comes in, we pass the data into the model to get the estimated label for this data.

 ![](https://github.com/txt/mase/blob/master/img/defect/attributes.png)

 Here's a data set example.

 ![](https://github.com/txt/mase/blob/master/img/defect/data.png)

 Example: